Super Robin Hood: Legacy

-The success of Super Robin Hood was the beginning of a regular partnership between the Oliver twins and Codemasters.
-The Darling brothers requested another game, and the twins reused the game design from Super Robin Hood to create a spiritual sequel with two-player gameplay: Ghost Hunters.
+The brothers used the money they earned from Super Robin Hoods profits to purchase a second Amstrad CPC computer with a Maxam ROM, so they could write code simultaneously.
+The game's success was the beginning of a regular partnership between the Oliver twins and Codemasters.
+The Darling brothers requested another game soon after, and the twins reused the game design from Super Robin Hood to create a spiritual sequel with two-player gameplay: Ghost Hunters.
 The pair also continued working with Eldridge on their Codemasters games.
-The brothers used the money they earned from Super Robin Hood to purchase a second Amstrad CPC computer with a Maxam ROM, so they could write code simultaneously.